-Blame it on my history of being a machine gunner, but I always like having more rounds in my gun than less rounds.
+Blame it on my history of being a machine gunner, but I always like having more rounds in my gun than fewer rounds.
 I love extended magazines, and as long as it’s practical, I want to shove as many freedom seeds as possible into a magazine.
 As such, magazines like the Schmeisser S60 tickle my fancy.

 Breaking Down the Schmeisser S60

+Schmeisser is a German firm that teamed up with American Tactical Imports to bring the S60 to the United States.
 This is the second generation of the Schmeisser S60.
 The first generation reportedly had issues interacting with the last round bolt hold-open devices.
 The newest generation promised to fix that, and spoiler alert, it did.
 I never found a problem with the magazine engaging my LRBHO device.

 On the outside, we get an aggressive texture that makes gripping the magazine easy.
 While it is a wide-body casket magazine, it’s not tough to grip and rip into a magazine well.